vcamelblue2/Cle.js/README.md

 Il lifecycle di un componente CLE prevede di fatto che prima venga renderizzato l'albero "spoglio" di elementi HTTML, dopodichè vengono inizializzati e lanciati gli Hooks che si possono definire con le keywords:

 - `constructor`: async? ($, {...args}) => { }
-    - Constructor, called at component creations, useful to setup properties from external with the `Use` declaration. use onInit in other cases
+    - Constructor, called at component creations, useful to setup properties from external with the `Use` declaration. use onInit in other cases.
+Only called in Use components.
 - `onInit`: async? $ => { }
-    - on Init, After constructor, but before childs creation.
+    - on Init, after constructor, but before childs creation.
 This is the standard initializer.
 - `afterChildsInit`: async? $ => { }
     - After every childs "onInit".
 Useful to setup special things into childs after creation.
 - `afterInit`: $ => { }